CEDL2017/homework3-policy-gradient/report.md

 ## Problem 3
 In this part, I added 1 line to solve the problem via the given hints.
-In this part, I added 1 line to solve the problem via the given hints.
 ```
          # YOUR CODE HERE >>>>>>
          a = r - b